Fujifilm GFX 50S vs Panasonic S1R

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the S1R has an electronic viewfinder (5760k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GFX 50S relies on live view and the rear LCD for framing.
 That said, the GFX 50S can be equipped with an optional viewfinder – the EVF-TL1.
 The following table reports on some other key feature differences and similarities of the Fujifilm GFX 50S, the Panasonic S1R, and comparable cameras.

 One feature that differentiates the S1R and the GFX 50S is in-body image stabilization (IBIS).
-The S1R reduces the risk of handshake-induced blur with all attached lenses, while the GFX 50S has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The S1R reduces the risk of handshake-induced blur with all attached lenses, while the GFX 50S offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).